 ‘Too much, I slipped and knocked the packet.’

 He glanced at the coffees, ‘you got the girl as well?’

-Most of the kids had eyes on stalks even if they weren’t moving.
-He supposed they’d be used to it, strong, resilient hedonists like themselves.
-Yannis eyed the caff’s silent customers.
+The pair had eyes on stalks even if they weren’t moving.
+He hoped they’d be used to the dose, strong, resilient hedonists like themselves ought to be.